 Medical detox or detox hospitalization avoids these issues by mitigating withdrawal symptoms with medications and other therapeutic treatments while also keeping those in withdrawal in a safe, controlled environment where they are carefully monitored 24-7 and cannot hurt themselves or relapse.

 Ready to get help?Let's get started nowLet our treatment experts call you today.

 Now that we’ve gone over exactly what detox entails, why it’s important, and why it should not be attempted at home or without some level of medical intervention, we can break down the different options for undergoing the detox process.

 The two main types of detox programs are categorized as inpatient and outpatient.
-Outpatient treatment does not involve staying onsite at a facility but rather continuing on with normal life and responsibilities while attending regular appointments at either a doctor’s office or outpatient detox clinic for medication and support during the withdrawal process.
+Outpatient detox treatment does not involve staying onsite at a facility but rather continuing with normal life and responsibilities while attending regular appointments at either a doctor’s office or outpatient detox clinic for medication and support during the withdrawal process.
 Outpatient detox is really only effective for those with less severe addictions that will result in mild withdrawal symptoms.